 There are many devices in the museum, and there are several kinds of lighting alone.
 The smart socket of the Internet of Things can connect all the devices, including lighting, and remotely control different lighting in specific time periods and scenes, creating a high-tech feeling and enhancing the experience of visitors.

-A famous use case for the IoT in museum
+A famous use case for the IoT in a museum

 The Metropolitan Museum of Art in New York City deploy a batch of wireless sensors to help protect its vast collection of medieval and Byzantine art In 2011.
 These pieces of work are pretty sensitive to small fluctuations in humidity and temperature.
 Prolonged exposure to high humidity and temperatures above room temperature can cause all sorts of problems like warping, shrinkage, and even decay.
 Until IoT sensors are implemented, museum officials have no clear way to improve them.

 The museum is able to collect and analyze environmental data in real time by integrating IoT sensors into a storage and display architecture.
-Being able to monitor enable officials to precisely adjust exhibits’ humidity and temperature, thus reduce the frequency of restoration projects and protect priceless artifacts.
+Being able to monitor enables officials to precisely adjust exhibits’ humidity and temperature, thus reducing the frequency of restoration projects and protecting priceless artifacts.
 The Met has since expanded its IoT infrastructure to other historical objects and sensitive collections, including sculptures, tapestries, paintings, etc.

 IoT devices in Museums